 Horizontal Well Completions

-Participants will learn the applications and dynamics of horizontal wells, including, hole displacement, cementing, perforating, openhole completions and stimulation (both sand control and hydraulic fracturing).
-They will also learn the guidelines for selecting completions in consolidated formations and stand-alone screens and executing horizontal gravel packs in unconsolidated formations.
+This course develops strategies for completing horizontal wells.
+It covers both cased-hole and open-hole configurations, either with or without sand control.
+Participants will learn the applications and dynamics of horizontal wells, including drill-in fluids, hole displacement, cementing, perforating, and stimulation.
+They will also learn the guidelines for selecting stand-alone screens and executing horizontal gravel packs.

 Why You Should Attend